-Firewalla DHCP mode creates an overlay network above your main network, so if you want to create a port forwarding for your devices, such as accessing your NAS or cameras outside your home, you are required to take extra step to create port mapping on Firewalla in additional to create port forwarding on your router.
+Firewalla DHCP mode creates an overlay network above your main network.
+If you want to create a port forwarding for your devices, such as accessing your NAS or cameras outside your home, you are required to take an extra step to create port mapping on Firewalla in addition to creating port forwarding on your router.

 Step 1: On your router, create a port forwarding to forward TCP port 8080 to a Firewalla's Port, say Port 8081.
-Detail step depends on each router's interface.
+Detailed steps depend on each router's interface.

 Here is a general guide: http://www.noip.com/support/knowledgebase/general-port-forwarding-guide/

-*Note: If you have multiple layers of routers at your home, you need to setup port forwarding on both routers.
+*Note: If you have multiple layers of routers at your home, you need to set up port forwarding on all routers.

 Step 2: On Firewalla, find the Camera you want to access in "Devices", tap "Port Mappings" -> "+" to create a new port mapping.
 Set the External Port to 8081, as the port on Firewalla; Internal Port to 80, as the Port on your Camera.
 Tap "Save" to save your setting.

 To Access the port: For example, use a browser to access http://<Firewalla_DDNS>:8080.
-You can find the ddns info in "DDNS" feature, and Your Firewalla DDNS will be automatically point to your public IP.
+You can find the ddns info in "DDNS" feature.
+Your Firewalla DDNS automatically points to your public IP.